bobcgausa/cook-js/README.md

 ## How Does This Work?

 p5.particle.js is a library to add particle support to [p5.js](http://p5js.org/).
+Click https://editor.p5js.org/Bobcook47/sketches/-89EdNdlO to see examples.
 This repository contains two projects: a Box2D physics library and a Particle library.
+The Particle library does not use the physics library; they are separate.
 Use https://rawgit.com/bobcgausa/cook-js/master/p5.particle.js to include particles in your project.

 ## Particle